tuftsdatalab/Research_Technology_Bioinformatics/workshops/hpcForLifeSciences_July2022/NgsDataDownloadQc/README.md

-# Next Generation Sequencing Data Analysis on the Tufts HPC
+# Next Generation Sequencing (NGS) Data Analysis on the Tufts HPC

 ## Description

-This is the first part of Day 2 of the High Performance Computing For Life Sciences workshop.
-Here we examine how to download publically available NGS data and perform quality control on that data.
+This is  Day 2 of the High Performance Computing For Life Sciences workshop.
+Here we examine how to download publically available NGS data, perform quality control on that data, produce and alignment and view reads and variants.

 ### Goals